This page is a work in progress

 In the intervening years, he went out west to visit a friend in Colorado for a couple weeks.
 His friend went home while he ended up staying for two years.
 While in Colorado, Ant Dog worked with Cave Dog at the Grand Butte Hotel in Mt.
 Crested Butte, which services the Crested Butte ski resort.
 They joined the Mountain Rescue Team together.
 The Team had trainings and meetings twice a week in Gunnison; so, Cave Dog stayed with Ant Dog during this time.
 While in living in Colorado, Ant Dog lived a ski bums life of rock climbing, shownshoing, hiking, snowboarding, and hot spring hopping.

 After his stint as a ski bum, Ant Dog returned back east to become a middle school teacher.
-He has taught sixth grade at Clarendon Elementary School in Vermont.
-He married his long time best friend Joanne in 2000, and they now have a son, Connor, who is nearly a year old.
+He has taught mostly sixth grade at Clarendon Elementary School in Vermont.
+He married his long time best friend Joanne in 2000, and they now have a son, Connor, who is nearly two years old.
+Connor has already hiked over the Claredon Gorge of The Long Trial with his father.
 Ant Dog enjoys living in mountain country and hopes to bring up his son as an avid hiker and snowboarder.

 During the 2003 attempt of the Long Trail Record, Ant Dog gave much assistance with local knowledge of the southern region of Vermont.
 He also helped out with the road crossing supports.